 How to Clean Blinds

-While RV blinds allow you to maintain your privacy inside your RV, they can be very difficult to clean.
+While RV blinds allow you to maintain your privacy inside, they can be awkward to clean.
 So if you have roller shades or day-and-night shades, you should follow these steps to clean them properly without causing any damage to them.

 The things you will need are: